Crazy From The Heat Notes

 Crazy From The Heat Notes and Stories.
 These are notes and thoughts on the images in this book.

 2. Dust Devil: Highway 90 between Valentine and Van Horn Texas is a good place to see dust devils.
 With film cameras I always had several film backs loaded with different types of film in them.
 When I saw this dust devil I jumped out of my truck and photographed it hastily.
-When I got the film back from the lab I realized I photographed the image was on slide film and not black-and-white film and I also had a contrast filter over the lens.
+When I got the film back from the lab I realized I photographed the image on slide film and not Tri-X black-and-white film.
+I also had a contrast filter over the lens.
 I essentially blew it.
 Then the digital age came along and I was able to scan that image and take out the filter cast and convert it in to the black-and-white image I had in mind in the first place.